 Red flags for unpaid internships include:

-- you are performing the work of an employee but not being paid for it
+- You are doing work of an employee and not being paid for it.

 Where to get help?

-If you are confused about what constitutes an internship or think you have been exploited, there is help available:
+If you are confused about what constitutes an internship or think your internship may not be legal, there is help available:

 - Information (and examples) of lawful and unlawful internships is available from the Fair Work Ombudsman.

 - Visit Interns Australia for more information and support on finding a quality internship.

 - You can also read our article Unpaid work experience - when is it okay?